oscarvanderheide/treewalker.nvim/README.md

 ## Movement

-The movement commands move you through the syntax tree in an intuitive way:
+The movement commands move you through your code in an intuitive way:

 * **`:Treewalker Up`** - Moves up to the previous neighbor node, skipping comments, annotations, and other unintuitive nodes
 * **`:Treewalker Down`** - Moves down to the next neighbor node, skipping comments, annotations, and other unintuitive nodes